Elections in Somalia: Post-transition

-2016-2017 Elections
+2016–2017 Elections

 Somali women leaders, members of civil society and senior officials from the African Union Mission in Somalia (AMISOM) and the United Nations in a meeting in Mogadishu on August 11, 2016. which they agreed to support the outcome of the Somali National Leadership Forum that will make sure women will get 30% representation, across all levels of leadership in the forthcoming elections.

-The 2016-2017 election was by indirect suffrage.
+The 2016–2017 election was by indirect suffrage.
 The last one-person-one-vote election in Somalia was in 1969 and the resulting government did not last the year.
 Under Halima Ismail Ibrahim and the National Independent Electoral Commission another one person one vote election was supposed to take place at a cost of $53 million in 2020/2021.

-2021-2022 Elections
+2021–2022 Elections

 Popular elections were to be held in Somalia in 2020 for the first time since 1969, but a constituency election model will be implemented instead where clan elders and members of civil society indirectly elect the members of the Somali parliament.
 UNSOM has been mandated to support the preparation for the elections.
 The 2021 elections in Somalia were both scheduled to take place in February but were delayed.

 Elections for the Senate, the upper house of Somalia's bi-cameral legislature, were held between 29 July and 13 November 2021.
 The resulting membership of the Senate fell short of the 30% threshold for women, with only 24% (13 out of 54) of seats in the Senate held by women.

 Elections for the House of the People, the lower house of Somalia's legislature, began on 1 November and expected to conclude on 24 December 2021.
 The elections were initially extended to 25 February, then to 15 March, and were scheduled to be completed by 31 March 2022.
 As of 31 March, 26 out of 275 seats remained unfilled.

-President Hassan Sheikh Mohamud was elected as President of the country by the Federal Parliament in 15 May 2022.
+President Hassan Sheikh Mohamud was elected as President of the country by the Federal Parliament on 15 May 2022.